 The Sanctuary is located 29 miles due north of Pokhara, Nepal’s second city, 13,120 feet above sea level.
 See the map schematic below.

 There are two maps for this region.
-We recommend by Ian P Johnson and Around Annapurna 1 : 125 000: Annapurna Conservation Area – Annapurna Sanctuary.
+We recommend Around Annapurna 1 : 125 000: Annapurna Conservation Area – Annapurna Sanctuary.
 It includes detailed trails, walking distances and altitudes.

 We have also provided links and recommendations to new guides and maps below.

-There is a 30-minute flight to the lakeside city of Pokhara then a drive of less than an hour to Nayapul.
-You start your trek here.
-In 15 minutes or so, you reach Birethanti, a large village featuring many shops and tea houses.
+There is a 30-minute flight to the lakeside city of Pokhara, then a drive of less than an hour to Nayapul.
+You will start your trek here.
+In 15 minutes or so, you will reach Birethanti, a large village featuring many shops and tea houses.
 The trail goes along the north bank of the Bhurungdi Khola, climbing steadily until Hille is reached.
-At the end of a short climb is Tikhedhunga where you stay for the night.
+At the end of a short climb is Tikhedhunga where you will stay for the night.

-You arise early this morning and hike to Poon Hill.
-Here you are presented with the best possible view of the fabulous Annapurna and Dhaulagiri ranges.
-You then return to the tea house for breakfast and walk to Tadapani.
+You will rise early this morning and hike to Poon Hill.
+Here you will be presented with the best possible view of the fabulous Annapurna and Dhaulagiri ranges.
+You will then return to the tea house for breakfast and walk to Tadapani.

 The trail descends to Chhomorung Khola and then ascends to Khudighar where there is a checkpoint.
-In less than 2 hours of trekking we reach the village of Sinuwa where we take a welcome break.
+In less than 2 hours of trekking, you will reach the village of Sinuwa where you will take a welcome break.
 From here, the trail continues to climb through terraced fields and then through forest of rhododendron and bamboo to the ridge crest at ‘Sinuwa Hill Top’ which you should reach after a further hour.
-You stay the night at Bamboo.
+You will stay the night at Bamboo.

 This day, the trail rises on the way to Annapurna Base Camp.
 Here, the mountain scenery is at its most spectacular with towering mountains surrounding you.

-Two hours is spent walking downhill to Phedi, which is fairly easy.
+Two hours are spent walking downhill to Phedi, which is fairly easy.
 At Phedi, the road links to Pokhara, a half hour drive away.

 In spring, forests erupt with white, red and pink rhododendron flowers.

-September-November is high season when there are few clouds and clear views.
+September-November is generally the best time of year for trekking in Nepal.
+This is when there are few clouds and clear views.

 There is less than half an inch of precipitation in November, but temperatures can get very cold in the Winter (Nov-Feb).

-The Annapurna Sanctuary Trek ascends to some high altitude points.
+Yes, altitude sickness is a risk on the Annapurna Sanctuary Trek because it ascends to some high-altitude points.
 At its highest point, the Annapurna Base Camp, you will reach an altitude of 4,130 meters (13,550 feet).
-Fortunately, because of the treks length, the opportunities for appropriate acclimatisation are good, and hence the prevalence of moderate or sever altitude sickness is low.
+Fortunately, because of the trek's length, the opportunities for appropriate acclimatisation are good, and hence the prevalence of moderate or severe altitude sickness is low.

 Even so, it is important to have a clear understanding of the risks associated with high altitude trekking and how the body acclimatises to high altitude.
 We recommend you read our detailed article on Altitude Sickness and Acclimatisation.

-The Annapurna Sanctuary Trek is of moderate difficulty.
+The Annapurna Sanctuary hike is of moderate difficulty.
 You will be trekking for 4-7 hours a day for over a week, so you will need to be relatively fit.
-The best way to prepare is to get as many miles under foot on trails in your home country.
+The best way to prepare is to get as many miles under foot as possible on trails in your home country.

-Trekking the Annapurna Sanctuary requires a number of essential pieces of trekking gear.
-The Annapurna Sanctuary Trek is long and moderately difficult.
-It exposes you to a range of altitudes where temperatures fluctuate dramatically between night and day.
+You need a number of essential pieces of gear for the Annapurna Sanctuary trek.
+The Annapurna Sanctuary Trek is long and moderately difficult, exposing you to a range of altitudes where temperatures fluctuate dramatically between night and day.

-Climbing insurance is vital for Annapurna Sanctuary Trek.
-If an accident or incident should occur that requires immediate medical assistance and evacuation you will most definitely want adequate trekking insurance that can cover the costs of air ambulance and treatment.
+If an accident or incident should occur that requires immediate medical assistance and evacuation, you will most definitely want adequate trekking insurance that can cover the costs of air ambulance and treatment.